 Preserve me, O God, for in you I have placed my trust and found refuge. - Psalm 16:1

 Who Can Join

-Refuge exists to provide opportunities for community building through dialogue, activities, and resource-sharing among Wheaton College undergraduate students personally navigating same-sex sexuality and/or gender identity under the Lordship of Jesus Christ.
+Refuge exists to provide opportunities for community building through dialogue, activities, and resource-sharing primarily for and among Wheaton College undergraduate students personally navigating same-sex sexuality and/or gender identity under the Lordship of Jesus Christ.

 Q. What is Refuge?